Globalkmaria/ecook-front/README.md

 - Easily add ingredients and products to your cart while browsing recipes, helping you organize your shopping list.

+10. Pantry Page
+- Allows users to save and manage their ingredients, track their expiration and purchase dates, and view detailed ingredient information.
+It also provides personalized recipe recommendations based on the saved ingredients.

 ## Skills and Technologies Used

 - **Frontend**